Search for dark-photon dark matter in the SuperMAG geomagnetic field dataset: Noise validation

-{ }For comparison, we also show $\langle|z_{ik}|^2\rangle$ in blue, which per \eqref{likelihood} should be 1 under our analysis assumptions.
+In \figref{Z4point} we show in orange the ratio of $\langle|z_{ik}|^4\rangle / 2\langle|z_{ik}|^2\rangle^2$, which is expected to be 1 in the case of exact Gaussianity, as a function of frequency.
+For comparison, we also show $\langle|z_{ik}|^2\rangle$ in blue, which per \eqref{likelihood} should be 1 under our analysis assumptions.
 Deviations of $\langle|z_{ik}|^2\rangle$ from 1 would potentially stem from mis-estimation of the noise $S^a_{mn}$ due to the uncertainties $\sigma^a_{mn}$ referenced in the above subsections.
 It is clear from \figref{Z4point} that the deviation from Gaussianity is smaller than the mis-estimation of the noise.
 There is a small deviation of $\langle|z_{ik}|^2\rangle=1$, within the 10\% level, across the entire frequency range; on the other hand, the assumption of Gaussianity as tested in this fashion is good to within 2\%.
 These levels are acceptably accurate for the purposes of our analysis.